Severance Agreement

 How much severance pay is normal?

 Severance pay varies significantly based on the employee's position, tenure, industry, and the circumstances of the separation.
-A commonly cited benchmark is one to two weeks of pay per year of service, but executive-level employees and those with strong negotiating leverage often receive substantially more.
+A commonly cited benchmark is one to two weeks of pay per year of service, but executive-level employees and those with strong negotiating position often receive substantially more.
 Factors that increase severance include senior positions, long tenure, potential legal claims the employee could bring, company-initiated terminations, mass layoffs where the employer wants to maintain morale, and competitive industry norms.
 The adequacy of severance should be evaluated not just against benchmarks but against the value of the legal claims being released.

 Should I sign a severance agreement?